d3b-center/canine-dev/README.md

         - Strelka2:
             - `strelka2_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for strelka2.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
             - `strelka2_pass_vcf`: All somatic and indel calls from strelk2 filtered with `PASS`
+            - `strelka2_snpeff_vcf`: All somatic and indel calls from strelk2 that  were annotated with SnpEff
         - Mutect2:
             - `mutect2_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for mutect2.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
             - `mutect2_pass_vcf`: All somatic and indel calls from mutect2 filtered with `PASS`
+            - `mutect2_snpeff_vcf`: All somatic and indel calls from mutect2 that were  annotated with SnpEff
         - Lancet:
             - `lancet_prepass_vcf`: Somatic  SNV and indel call results with  all the `FILTER` categories from lancet tool.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
             - `lancet_pass_vcf`: All somatic and indel calls from lancet filtered with `PASS`
+            - `lancet_snpeff_vcf`: All somatic and indel calls from lancet that were annotated with  SnpEff
         - Vardict:
             - `vardict_prepass_vcf`:  Somatic snv and indel call results with all `FILTER` categories for vardict.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
             - `vardict_pass_vcf`: All somatic and indel calls from vardict filtered with `PASS`
+            - `vardict_snpeff_vcf`: All somatic  and indel calls from vardict that were annotated with SnpEff